DisasterFaster/pwr-tipbot/README.md

-# Bot for PWRcoin's Discord
+# Bot for PWR Coin's Discord
 (This README will be updated along with bot updates)

 Features:

-- Tipbot for PWRcoin.
+- Tipbot for PWR Coin.
 Responds to `!tip`.
 - Dynamic plugin loading with permission support.